CFaiRLLM: Consumer Fairness Evaluation in Large-Language Model Recommender System: Proposed Evaluation Framework

-\textbf{Data.} Considering the high quantity of user-item interactions within the dataset, we implemented various \textit{sampling strategies} mentioned in Section~\ref{subsec:Item_cons} to construct representative user profiles.
-These strategies were designed to account for the inherent sparsity and distribution of ratings across items and users, ensuring that the evaluation reflects a realistic scenario of user preferences and behaviors.
-The statistics of the final dataset is shown in Table~\ref{tbl:ML_datasets_stats_extended}. \textbf{NLP processing for efficient database search.} In our methodology, we address the challenge of accurately searching and identifying movie titles within a large catalog of movie database (with titles, genre, year).
+In our methodology, we address the challenge of accurately searching and identifying movie titles within a large catalog of movie database (with titles, genre, year).

 After an initial text manipulation, we employ a \textit{regular expression-based} approach to extract movie titles and their respective release years from the structured text.
 This extraction process is designed to accommodate various formats in which movie information might be presented, thereby enhancing the flexibility and robustness of our method.
 The core of our search algorithm, similar to \cite{di2023evaluating}, utilizes the \squotes{difflib} library,\footnote{\url{https://docs.python.org/3/library/difflib.html}} a Python module known for its capability to perform sequence matching. \squotes{difflib} enables us to find the best match for each movie title within the database by comparing the preprocessed titles against the titles stored within the database.
 We apply a threshold for match similarity to ensure a high degree of accuracy in the results.
+We performed a very similar post-processing step for music data.

 To accommodate the nuances of human language and potential discrepancies in movie title representations, our methodology includes a step for converting all titles to lowercase and stripping any leading or trailing whitespace.
 This normalization process ensures that the comparison between the input titles and the database is not hindered by case sensitivity or extraneous characters.
 The outcome of this process is a list of matched titles, each associated with its corresponding unique identifier within the database.
 This enables a seamless integration of the search results with further analytical or recommendation-based processes, thereby contributing to the overall objective of enhancing movie discovery and recommendation systems.